-Managing health risks - creating and sustaining a well workplace
+Managing health risks - Creating and sustaining business performance within a healthy workplace

-An effective programme of Health and Wellbeing to deliver sustainable improvements in business performance, individual performance and personal health and wellbeing, based on the current roles and activities of the business and aligned to the business goals of the organisation.
-Ownership of the programme must be at senior level, and sufficient resources allocated to deliver measurable outcomes.
+An effective programme of Health and Wellbeing to deliver sustainable improvements in business performance, individual performance and personal health and wellbeing, based on the current roles and activities of the business, aligned to the business goals of the organisation and in compliance with legal obligations.
+Ownership of the programme should be at senior level and sufficient resources allocated to deliver measurable outcomes.